Bachchan (2013 film): Plot

-A anonymous person murders SI Mahesh Deshpande and Dr. Srinivas Iyengar, who runs a nursery home.
+An anonymous person murders SI Mahesh Deshpande and Dr. Srinivas Iyengar.
 After an intense cat-and-mouse chase from the police.
 The person gets caught in the truck accident and is taken into custody.
 The CBI appoints Vijaykumar to investigate, who later interrogates the suspect.
 In the interrogation room.
-The person reveals himself as Bharath, who is a real estate dealer where he narrates about 3 suspects: Jayaraj (a real estate Kingpin), Dr.Srinivas Iyengar and SI Mahesh Deshpande.
-The trio had tortured Bharath for many days and had brainwashed Anjali to commit suicide during their wedding anniversary.
-Vijaykumar investigates the incidents, only to learn from Anjali (who is alive) and a psychiatrist that Bharath has schizophrenia, which resulted in him thinking that Anjali was killed by them.
+The person reveals himself as Bharath, a real estate dealer where he narrates that Jayaraj (a real estate kingpin), Dr. Srinivas Iyengar and SI Mahesh Deshpande had tortured Bharath for many days and had brainwashed Anjali to commit suicide during their wedding anniversary.

+Vijaykumar investigates the incidents, only to learn from Anjali (who is actually alive) and a psychiatrist that Bharath has schizophrenia, which resulted in him thinking that Anjali was killed by them.
 Bharath is admitted to NIMHANS where he undergoes treatment but escapes from the asylum where he tracks Jayaraj at his nightclub and whisks him away in a sheep truck.
 After a complaint from a lawyer due to a minor accident.
-Vijay Kumar deduces that Bharath is pretending to be ill and the murders were planned by him, his, and Anjali's family.
+Vijay Kumar deduces that Bharath is pretending to be ill and the murders were planned by him, his and Anjali's family.
 Vijay Kumar brings Bharath and Anjali's family where they divulge the truth behind these murders.
 Bharath was in love with Anjali's sister Ashwini, who is completing her MS in Bellary.

 Ashwini learnt from Sanyappa and his wife Lakshmavva about the illegal mining activities resulting in water being contaminated and leading to diseases which destroyed their village inhabitants and also their infant child.
 Ashwini encouraged the villagers to protest against the factory by complaining to the DC.
 However, the next morning, Ashwini found the village destroyed and reported to SI Deshpande where she is taken to Madhusudhan, who is a cabinet minister along with his partner Jayaraj.
 It is revealed that Deshpande and Dr. Iyengar were in cahoots with them and also revealed that they orchestrated the massacre when the villagers were ready to complain against them.
 They brutally killed Ashwini and buried her.
 Sanyappa, who escaped from the massacre learnt about Bharath and revealed Ashwini's death.

 Devastated, Bharath and the family planned together to avenge Ashwini's death and distract the cops.
 After revealing the truth, Anjali tells that Bharath has brought Jayaraj and Madhusudhan at the latter's mining den where Vijay Kumar heads towards the mines.
 At the mines, Bharath kills Madhusudhan and Jayaraj by using the Haul truck, thereby avenging Ashwini's death.
-Sanyappa commits suicide by burning the truck.
+Sanyappa accidentally dies by burning the truck.
 Bharath surrenders to the police and the news coverage reports about Jayaraj and Madhusudhan's death in the accident at their mining.
 The mining is seised and strict actions will be taken against the miners for any harmful activities.
-Three months later, Vijay Kumar gives a false testimation and saves Bharath from jail term, believing that he did the right thing in killing the anti-social elements.
+Three months later, Vijay Kumar gives a false testimation and saves Bharath from prison term, believing that he did the right thing in killing the anti-social elements.
 Bharath is released from custody and reunited with his family.